xy7313/xy7313.github.io/_posts/2017-07-07-Salesforce-VisualforcePage.md

         }
     }
     ```

 - `<apex:inputHidden value="{!inputValue}" id="theHiddenInput"/>` an input element that is invisible to the user.
 Use this component to pass variables from page to page.
     - eg:`<apex:inputhidden value="{!account.accountNumber}"/>` there is no account number displayed

-- `<apex:inputSecret value="{!inputValue}" id="theSecretInput"/>` An HTML input element of type password.
+- `<apex:inputSecret value="{!inputValue}" id="theSecretInput"/>` An HTML input element of type password. masked input as user typed
     - eg:`<apex:inputsecret value="{!account.accountNumber}"/>`

 - `<apex:inputText>` ？？ An HTML input element of type text.
 This component does not use Salesforce styling.
 Also, since it does not correspond to a field, or any other data on an object, custom code is required to use the value the user inputs.

 - `<apex:inputTextarea>` for a value that requires a text area.     - eg:`<apex:inputTextarea id="newDesc" value="{!contract.description}"/><p/>  `

-- `<apex:inputCheckbox value="{!op.isprivate}"/>`
+- `<apex:inputCheckbox value="{!op.isprivate}"/>` get user input

 - `<apex:outputField value="{!opportunity.name}"/>` A read-only display of a label and value for a field

 - `<apex:outputLabel>` A label for an input or output field. (similar to inputfield)eg:
     ```
     <apex:outputLabel value="Checkbox" for="theCheckbox"/>
     <apex:inputCheckbox value="{!inputValue}" id="theCheckbox"/>
     ```

 - `<apex:outputText>` Displays text.
 Displays.
 You can customize the appearance using CSS styles, in which case the generated text is wrapped in an HTML < span > tag.
 You can also escape the rendered text if it contains sensitive HTML and XML characters.
-This component does take localization into account.  ??
+This component does take localization into account.
+There are some example with `param`, `toolbar`, `panalGrid`...

 - `<apex:param>` A parameter for the parent component.
 Within < apex:outputText >, there is support for the < apex:param > tag to match the syntax of the MessageFormat class in Java.
 Parent components can be:
     - < apex:actionFunction >
     - < apex:actionSupport >